donkuri/japanese-utilities/README.md

 #### The script itself

-Simply save this script to a file ending in `.py` somewhere on your PC.
+Simply save this script to a file ending in `.py` somewhere on your PC, or simply download it from the `Scripts` folder in this repository.
 Mine is called `to-writing-deck.py`.

 ```Python
 import csv